AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 If the source activity has multiple outbound transitions (for example, a **Split** activity with several result branches, or a **Fork** activity), you can remove any one of them individually from the activity's own properties pane:

-1. Select the activity, then locate the result you want to remove in the **Segment** section.
+1. Select the activity, then locate the transition you want to remove in the **Segment** section.

-1. Click the trash icon next to that result.
+1. Click the trash icon next to that transition.
 A confirmation dialog appears.

    ![Trash icon next to a segment result](assets/workflow-transition3.png)